ostracod/tractor/languageDocumentation/types.md

 A "storage type" describes the manner in which an item is stored, and determines how the item may be accessed.
 Tractor has the following storage types:

-* `concreteT` is the type of an item which can be instantiated.
-Concrete items must have a well-defined memory arrangement.
+* `concreteT` is the type of an item which has a well-defined memory arrangement.
+All variable constraint types must conform to `concreteT`.
 * `mutT` is the type of a mutable item.
 Any byte in a mutable item may be changed after instantiation.
 * `compSuitT` is the type of a comp-suit item.
 The content of comp-suit items is known at comptime.
 * `runSuitT` is the type of a run-suit item.
 The content of run-suit items is known at runtime.